junebloom/fae/README.md

 # fae

-A small game framework with a clean, simple API.
+A small game framework with a simple, joyful API.

-- Flexible entity-component-system design
+- Flexible, decoupled entity-component-system approach
-- Event-driven game loop
-- Renderer-agnostic; easily integrate with canvas, [pixi](https://github.com/pixijs/pixi.js/), [three.js](https://github.com/mrdoob/three.js/), or anything else
+- Agnostic; pairs with anything you prefer for rendering, physics, etc.
+- Focused; only does what it's good at
-- Can run in the browser or in Node
+- Runs in browsers and Node
-- Written in modern JS
-- Tiny, with zero dependencies
+- Zero dependencies
+- ~1.2 kb gzipped

 # Installation

-`npm i -S fae`
+`yarn add fae` or `npm i -S fae`

-or

-`yarn add fae`

 # Getting Started